 Debit and credit cards are the easiest ways to access money abroad.
 We recommend that all students have at least two ways to access money in case one becomes inactive, for example a debit card and a credit card.
 Visa and Mastercard are the most widely accepted types.
 You do not need to get traveler’s checks as they are more hassle than necessary.
 You do not need to get local currency before you go since there are ATMs in all of our locations’ airports.
 It is important to call your bank and let them know of your student’s travel dates and plans, including any layovers.
 Many times, banks cancel cards for fear of fraudulent activity that is actually just your student trying to access money abroad.

 Students should withdraw the funds necessary for a week or two at a time.
 They should keep most of this money in their rooms and only have on them what they plan to use that day.

 What type of staff do you have on LeadAbroad programs?

 On GO and LEAD programs, we also have Oglethorpe University faculty.
 These faculty members and teaching assistants are responsible for all course lectures, assignments, discussions and grading.
 We have incredible professors who are experts in their fields of study.
 You can find biographies of our faculty members on your student’s accepted student page.
 Click on your program here and scroll to the program staff section.

 On all programs, we also have LeadAbroad interns.
 These interns are usually past students who can relate to current students as peers.
 Their relativity allows the interns to serve in a unique mentoring role while also assisting with logistics, health and safety.
 LeadAbroad internships are very competitive positions with less than 10% of applicants receiving a position.

-This three-pronged approached to staffing means that our student to staff ratio is among the lowest of any study abroad program.
+This triad model to staffing means that our student to staff ratio is among the lowest of any study abroad program.
 Our staff is committed to keeping all students safe, mentoring them and ensuring that they have a transformative experience abroad.

 Does LeadAbroad accept credit cards?
 Checks?